 Include ventilation provisions for an enclosed structure.
-Provide warning signs as necessary to warn of the danger of entry and to reduce the risk of explosion, poisoning, or asphyxiation possible with the waste transfer system.
+Provide warning signs at all hoppers, reception pits and other confined locations to warn of the danger of entry and to reduce the risk of explosion, poisoning, or asphyxiation possible with the waste transfer system.
+A minimum of four warning signs shall be posted around the perimeter of the storage facility to warn of possible drowning hazards.